 Colin Flagg, ROV Technician

 Colin Flagg served eight years in the British Merchant Navy before becoming a remote operated vehicle technician in the oil and gas industry.
-His ROV work took him to the Philippines in 2007, where he continued to work and live until being posted on the DEEPSEA CHALLENGE project and the ROV Quasar this year.
+His ROV work took him to the Philippines in 2007, where he continued to work and live until being posted on the DEEPSEA CHALLENGE project and the ROV Quasar.
 ROV Quasar provides dive support down to depths of almost 6,560 feet (2,000 meters).
-The ROV team also plays a leading role in the launch and recovery of DEEPSEA CHALLENGER submersible from the Mermaid Sapphire
+The ROV team also played a leading role in the launch and recovery of DEEPSEA CHALLENGER submersible from the Mermaid Sapphire.

 Captain Stuart Buckle

 Stuart Buckle has been at sea since he was 17 years old.
 He completed his officer cadetship with Shell working on oil and gas tankers.
-In 2000 he moved into the specialist dynamic positioning (DP) sector of the industry, working on pipe lay, well stimulation, subsea construction, and dive supportvVessels.
+In 2000 he moved into the specialist dynamic positioning (DP) sector of the industry, working on pipe lay, well stimulation, subsea construction, and dive support vessels.
 In 2010 he obtained his masters unlimited certificate of competency.
 This allows him to captain any vessel, anywhere in the world.
-Stuart has been captain (or master as its also known) of the Mermaid Sapphire for just over a year.
+At the time of the DSC expedition, Buckle had been captain (or “master” as it’s also known) of the Mermaid Sapphire for just over a year.
 The captain is in charge of the ship and responsible for all the people on her at all times.
 With that power (and nice cabin) comes great responsibility.
 His priorities are always for the safety of his crew, the safety of his ship, and the protection of the environment.
-Stuart lives in Glasgow, Scotland, with his fiancée Juliana.
-They are getting married in her hometown of Rio de Janeiro in June.
+Buckle lives in Glasgow, Scotland, with his wife, Juliana.
+He has left the Mermaid Sapphire and is now captain of a diving support vessel working in the Gulf of Mexico.

 Stuart Bowman, Chief Officer

-Bowman is the chief officer onboard the Mermaid Sapphire.
+Bowman was the chief officer onboard the Mermaid Sapphire.
 He has worked at sea for 20 years on a variety of ships, from dive boats to construction and ROV support vessels.
-Stuart has worked all over the world, and says, “My role onboard the ship is to look after the stability of the vessel (I try and keep the ship upright and afloat), also navigate the ship whilst at sea, and am also in charge of all operations on the working deck.”
-Stuart is second in command of the vessel.
+Bowman has worked all over the world, and says, “My role onboard the ship is to look after the stability of the vessel (I try and keep the ship upright and afloat), also navigate the ship whilst at sea, and am also in charge of all operations on the working deck.”
+Bowman was second in command of the vessel.
 “My role in this project is to ensure that the DEEPSEA CHALLENGER is safely launched and recovered, whilst maneuvering the vessel during this period.
-I currently live in a small town called Barnsley in the U.K., where my wife Cass and three children live.”
+I currently live in a small town called Barnsley in the U.K., where my wife, Cass, and three children live.”

 Brian Conner, First Officer

 Brian Conner graduated from South Tyneside College in June 2000.
 After serving on oil tankers, he moved into the offshore industry in 2004.
 The majority of his seatime has been spent in the North Sea on offshore supply and construction vessels.
-Originally from Newcastle, he now live in Spain with his wife Laurina and daughters Anna and Amy.
-On the Mermaid Sapphire Conner is responsible for the dynamic positioning of the vessel, and as safety officer, he is responsible for the maintenance of safety equipment and the implementation of safe working practices onboard.
+Originally from Newcastle, he now lives in Spain with his wife, Laurina, and daughters Anna and Amy.
+On the Mermaid Sapphire Conner was responsible for the dynamic positioning of the vessel, and as safety officer, he was responsible for the maintenance of safety equipment and the implementation of safe working practices onboard.

 Shore Support Team (Guam)